 The Dodd-Frank Wall Street Reform and Consumer Protection Act also requires the Bureau to analyze private student loan borrower complaints and offer recommendations to the Treasury Secretary, Education Secretary, and Congress.

-To help us get a more complete picture of the private student loan borrower issues, today we issued a notice in the Federal Register and wrote to state attorneys general, schools, and advocacy groups such as Queens Legal Services – who is here today – seeking information about the complaints they hear.
+To help us get a more complete picture of the private student loan borrower issues, today we and such as Queens Legal Services – who is here today – seeking information about the complaints they hear.
 Once we figure out all of the cracks in the system, we’ll work with our government partners, industry, and schools to address them.
 Already, our new consumer agency has been working with the Department of Education to make sure students know before they owe.

 You or someone you know might feel that changes to the system won’t help if you’re struggling today.
 Based on the comments we published today, you are not alone.
 Visit our website where you can use our student debt repayment assistant, file a complaint, or just tell your story.